-As I said, documentary photography involves no posing, directing or prompting whatsoever.
+As I said, there’s no posing, directing or prompting whatsoever.

 This can make composing a little tricky.

-For that reason, an understanding of lens distortion – specifically, the ways in which different focal lengths affect the look of your images – is an asset when it comes to creating interesting compositions when you can’t control where and how you place your subjects.
+For that reason, an understanding of lens distortion — specifically, how different focal lengths affect the look of your images — is an asset when it comes to creating interesting compositions when you can’t control where and how you place your subjects.

 The documentary approach is a very authentic style of portrait photography.

-And for your subjects, it’s a wonderful way tell the story of a family’s everyday life.
-The lack of direction leaves room for organic moments to unfold unprompted, and results in a true representation of a family.
+And for your subjects, it’s a wonderful way to tell the story of a family’s everyday life.
+The lack of direction leaves room for organic moments to unfold unprompted, resulting in a true family representation.

 JOIN the Free 5 Day Mini Course

 5 Days, 5 Videos Lessons = Photos You'll LOVE!